pmboutet/md2googleslides/HTTP_SERVER.md

 - `GOOGLE_CREDENTIALS_JSON` - Google service account credentials
 - `NODE_ENV` - Environment mode (production/development)

+## OAuth Credentials

+The HTTP service expects credentials from a Google **Web application** OAuth client.
+When creating the OAuth client in the Google Cloud Console, add `http://localhost` to the list of authorized redirect URIs.
+Download the JSON file and place it as `client_id.json` under `~/.md2googleslides/` so the server can prompt for user authorization when needed.

 ## Docker Usage

 ### Build and Run